 Newly arrived refugees may have compromised nutritional status and may use imported or homemade folk remedies, spices, foods and cosmetics that contain lead.
 They may also lack awareness about the dangers of lead.
-Additionally, upon arrival to the United States, refugee children and pregnant women may be more likely to be living in older homes where the presence of lead hazards is more likely.
+Additionally, upon arrival to the United States, refugee children and pregnant people may be more likely to be living in older homes where the presence of lead hazards is more likely.
 The Centers for Disease Control (CDC) has recommended a vigilant approach to the prevention and treatment of lead poisoning for refugee children1.
-A similar approach should be utilized with refugee pregnant women to protect them and the developing fetus as well.
+A similar approach should be utilized with refugee pregnant people to protect them and the developing fetus as well.

-- 2. Repeat blood lead testing of all refugee children less than 16 years of age and all refugee pregnant women three to six months after they obtain permanent residence, regardless of initial blood lead test results.
+- 2. Repeat blood lead testing of all refugee children less than 16 years of age and all refugee pregnant people three to six months after they obtain permanent residence, regardless of initial blood lead test results.